ElliotKillick/qvm-create-windows-qube/README.md

 `windows-mgmt` is air gapped from the network.
 This means that in order to securely perform the download, one must copy the `mido.sh` script to another (disposable) qube followed by transferring the newly downloaded ISO(s) into `windows-mgmt` and placing them into the `/home/user/Documents/qvm-create-windows-qube/windows/isos` directory.
 Alternatively, `windows-mgmt` can temporarily be given network access, however, this isn't recommended for security reasons.

+Once generated, Windows ISOs are cached in `/home/user/Documents/qvm-create-windows-qube/windows/out` for later use.
+If you download an updated ISO with Mido, then make sure to remove the same ISO from the aforementioned cache directory.
+This will cause the cache to be regenerated from the updated ISO.

 For advanced readers: Qvm-Create-Windows-Qube takes a generic approach to handling ISOs that can work with any given Windows ISO.
 If you have your own Windows ISO you would like to use then likely only a very slight adjustment to the closest matching answer file (namely the `/IMAGE/NAME` key) would be needed to make it work.
 You can get the valid `/IMAGE/NAME` values for your ISO by parsing the `install.wim` inside using the `wiminfo` command (packaged as `wimlib-utils` on Fedora or `wimtools` on Debian) or from within Windows using Windows ADK.

 ### Creating Windows VM